We use cookies.

 Further support groups can be found on the page called “Where to get support while you wait”.

-If you reach the age of 17 years while on this waiting list, we will send you and your referrer a letter confirming that your referral to the Children and Young People Service will be closed, and advising you to discuss with your GP whether a referral to an Adult Gender Dysphoria Clinic is appropriate for you.
+If you reach the age of 17 years and 9 months while on this waiting list, we will send you and your referrer a letter confirming that your referral to the Children and Young People Service will be closed, and advising you to discuss with your GP whether a referral to an Adult Gender Dysphoria Clinic is appropriate for you.
 If you decide to seek a referral to an adult clinic, your GP should make the referral to the clinic of your choice, and the Adult Gender Dysphoria Clinic will honour your original referral date, and take into account the time that you have waited within Children and Young People’s Gender Incongruence Services.

 Is it mandatory to complete the GES?